You’ve just finished your documentary.

 Go online at the right time

-So what if Sundance or the IDFA did not pick your documentary?
-There are more and more interesting festivals in the festival circuit where your film can get a slot.
-Only 1% of the documentary films made worldwide make it to the big festivals and this has to do a lot with selection criteria, so don’t get desperate if you remain within the average statistics, this doesn’t mean your movie is bad.
+Only 1% of the documentary films made worldwide make it to the big festivals and this has to do a lot with selection criteria, so don’t despair if you remain within the average statistics, this doesn’t mean your movie is bad.

 One of the most important reasons why internet users decide to watch your movie online is because of your film’s festival run.
 The more festival selections your film has, the more attractive it is in the world of online distribution.
 Normally, a documentary film, whether short or long, may be eligible for major festivals for two years.
 Most of these events ask that the film has not been publicly shown on the Internet in order to be able to screen it and that’s just because they are interested in having the exclusivity to watch at the time the event is taking place.